Five-dimensional compact stars in Einstein-Gauss-Bonnet gravity: Modified TOV equations in EGB gravity

 \section{Modified TOV equations in EGB gravity}

 Our paper begins with the action of $D$-dimensional Einstein-Gauss-Bonnet (EGB) theory minimally coupled to matter fields, which reads:

-where $\kappa \equiv 8\pi G/c^4$, $\Lambda$ is the cosmological constant, $\alpha$ is the GB coupling constant\footnote{This constant has dimensions of length squared and is related to the string tension in string theory.}, $S_m$ stands for the action of standard matter, and the Gauss-Bonnet invariant $\mathcal{G}$ is given by
+where $\kappa \equiv 8\pi G/c^4$, $\alpha$ is the GB coupling constant\footnote{This constant has dimensions of length squared and is related to the string tension in string theory.}, $S_m$ stands for the action of standard matter, and the Gauss-Bonnet invariant $\mathcal{G}$ is given by